symbol/symbol-docs/source/concepts/reward-programs.rst

 In most cases, node owners wishing to benefit from these programs must explicitly **enroll** to them.
 The descriptions below contain **guides** explaining how to enroll to each program.

+.. warning:: None of the reward programs has launched yet.
+The information shown below is subject to change until the programs officially start.

 .. _supernode-program:

 *****************